awslabs/aws-athena-query-federation/athena-example/README.md

      *                           2. The Catalog, Database, and Table the read request is for.
      *                           3. The filtering predicate (if any)
      *                           4. The columns required for projection.
+     * @param queryStatusChecker A QueryStatusChecker that you can use to stop doing work for a query that has already terminated
      * @note Avoid writing >10 rows per-call to BlockSpiller.writeRow(...) because this will limit the BlockSpiller's
      *       ability to control Block size.
 The resulting increase in Block size may cause failures and reduced performance.
      */
     @Override
-    protected void readWithConstraint(ConstraintEvaluator constraints, BlockSpiller spiller, ReadRecordsRequest recordsRequest){}
+    protected void readWithConstraint(ConstraintEvaluator constraints, BlockSpiller spiller, ReadRecordsRequest recordsRequest, QueryStatusChecker queryStatusChecker){}
 }
 ```

 ## How To Build & Deploy

-You can use any IDE or even just comman line editor to write your connector.
+You can use any IDE or even just command line editor to write your connector.
 The below steps show you how to use an AWS Cloud9 IDE running on EC2 to get started but most of the steps are applicable to any linux based development machine.

 ### Step 1: Create your Cloud9 Instance